 Attach (paper clip) to your Schedule H or H-EZ the rent certificate(s) completed and signed by your landlord(s).
-A separate rent certificate must be attached for each homestead for which you are claiming a 2018 homestead credit.
-Only rent paid for 2018 may be used in determining your homestead credit.
+A separate rent certificate must be attached for each homestead for which you are claiming a 2021 homestead credit.
+Only rent paid for 2021 may be used in determining your homestead credit.
 If you file electronically, mail the signed rent certificate(s) with Form W-RA, not the electronically generated form.

 In certain cases you must reduce your rent or attach additional information.
-Schedule H and H-EZ filers should see the exceptions below and on page 19.
+Schedule H and H-EZ filers should see the exceptions below and on page 18.
+Caution: Rental assistance program payments are not included as rent paid by the tenant and should not be included when figuring rent paid on line 14.